-The installation of the fence may trap wildlife within the Project location, such as turtle species that may occasionally enter the Project location from the animal movement corridor.
+The installation of the fence may trap wildlife within the Project location, such as deer and coyote species that may venture from the animal movement corridor.
 Once the fence is completed, a visual search of the Project location will be conducted to search for any trapped wildlife species.
-If species are observed, they will be either directed off of the Project site or collected by a designated employee, who has been provided with protocols for the safe handling and transport of wildlife, and transported to the nearest available location off site and released.
+If species are observed, they will be either directed off of the Project site (i.e., in the case of deer) or collected by a designated employee, who has been provided with protocols for the safe handling and transport of wildlife, and transported to the nearest available location off site and released.